navis-org/navis/docs/examples/README.md

 ## General Tutorials

-Get to grips with the core concepts: neuron types, lists of neurons and masking.
+Get to grips with the core concepts: neuron types, lists of neurons, masking, and carrying your own data along with a neuron.